Published on June 24, 2011

 Whether you’re planning to get your new best friend from a breeder, a pet store, or another source, don’t forget that old adage “let the buyer beware”.
 Disreputable breeders and facilities that deal with puppy mills can be hard to distinguish from reliable operations.
 There’s no 100% guaranteed way to make sure you’ll never purchase a sick puppy, but researching the breed (so you know what to expect), checking out the facility (to identify unhealthy conditions or sick animals), and asking the right questions can reduce the chances of heading into a disastrous situation.
 And don’t forget to ask your veterinarian, who can often refer you to a reputable breeder, breed rescue organization, or other reliable source for healthy puppies.

-The cost of a Pomeranian puppy varies depending on his place of origin, whether he is male or female, what titles his parents have, and whether he is best suited for the show ring or a pet home.
-The puppy you buy should have been raised in a clean home environment, from parents with health clearances and conformation (show) titles to prove that they are good specimens of the breed.
+The cost of a Sloughi puppy varies depending on the breeder’s locale, whether the pup is male or female, what titles his parents have, and whether he is best suited for the show ring or a pet home.
+The puppy you buy should have been raised in a clean home environment, from parents with health clearances and conformation (show) and, ideally, field titles to prove that they are good specimens of the breed.
 Puppies should be temperament tested, vetted, dewormed, and socialized to give them a healthy, confident start in life.

 1. Use the Web

-Sites like Petfinder.com and Adopt-a-Pet.com can have you searching for a Pomeranian in your area in no time flat.
-The site allows you to be very specific in your requests (housetraining status, for example) or very general (all the Pomeranians available on Petfinder across the country).
-AnimalShelter can help you find animal rescue groups in your area.
+Sites like Petfinder.com and Adopt-a-Pet.com can have you searching for a Sloughi in your area in no time flat.
+The site allows you to be very specific in your requests (housetraining status, for example) or very general (all the Sloughis available on Petfinder across the country).
+AnimalShelter.org can help you find animal rescue groups in your area.
 Also some local newspapers have “pets looking for homes” sections you can review.

 Social media is another great way to find a dog.
 Post on your Facebook page that you are looking for a specific breed so that your entire community can be your eyes and ears.